Mohammad Abdul-Wali: Life and career

 Abdul-Wali was born in Debre Birhan, Ethiopia.
 His mother was Ethiopian and his father, who was probably a shopkeeper, was originally from Yemen's Al-Hujariah region.
 His father was politically active and opposed Yemen's monarchy, and was forced to flee - first to Aden, and then to Addis Ababa.

 As a child, Mohammad Abdul-Wali attended the Yemeni Community School in Addis Ababa.
 In 1954, his father sent him to study at an Islamic studies institute in Aden; this was the first time Abdul-Wali had been to Yemen for any significant period of time (he had briefly visited when he was six years old).

 In 1955, Abdul-Wali began his studies at the University of Cairo, where he became interested in Marxism.
 He was expelled from Egypt in 1959 for allegedly being a Communist, and after a brief period in Yemen he moved to Moscow, where he learnt Russian and studied literature at the Gorky Institute.

 After finishing his studies in 1962, Abdul-Wali returned to North Yemen, where a revolution had just taken place against the monarchy.
 He was enrolled in the young country's diplomatic corps and became chargé d'affaires first in Moscow and later in Berlin, but in 1967 he was expelled from the country for allegedly spying.
 He was imprisoned for a year in 1968.
 He later served briefly as head of Yemen Airlines and Director General of Aviation, but fell out of favor with the government and was imprisoned again in 1972, for eight months.
 This second stint in prison was allegedly due to two short stories he wrote, as part of his collection "Our Uncle Saleh" (Arabic: عمنا صالح العمراني).
 After resigning from the government, he founded a publishing house in Taizz.
-He died on April 30, 1973 in a never thoroughly investigated airplane crash on his way from Aden to Hadramaut in South Yemen, along with a group of other ambassadors.
+He died on April 30, 1973 in a never thoroughly investigated airplane crash on his way from Aden to Hadramaut in South Yemen, along with South Yemeni foreign minister Muhammad Saleh al-Aulaqi and a group of other ambassadors.
+It was likely a Douglas DC-3.

 Abdul-Wali was married twice: first to his cousin, when he was 14 years old; and later to a Swedish woman, after the death of his first wife.